 The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned, majority-owned and controlled subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
+Certain reclassifications in footnote presentations have been made to the prior year balances to conform to the current year presentation.
+Additionally on the unaudited condensed consolidated statement of cash flows, the change in real estate not owned, net, has been reclassified from other assets.
 In the Company's opinion, all adjustments (consisting solely of normal recurring accruals) necessary for a fair presentation of the results for the interim periods presented have been included in the accompanying unaudited condensed consolidated financial statements.

-(c) Cash, cash equivalents, and restricted cash
+(c) Cash and cash equivalents